NIB-SI/syntelogfinder/README.md

 # potato-allelic-orthogroups

-Nextflow pipeline to group genes on polyploid phased assemblies that are orthologous and syntelogous based on GENESPACE.
+Nextflow pipeline to group genes on polyploid phased assemblies that are orthologous and syntelogous based on GENESPACE results.

 Requirements: